Gormogon/BSF-Auto-Search/README.md

 # BSF Auto Search
-BFS Auto Search is a Python script that allows mass data entry into the Barracuda Spam Firewall message log search using Selenium WebDriver browser automation.
+BSF Auto Search is a Python script that allows mass data entry into the Barracuda Spam Firewall message log search using Selenium WebDriver browser automation.

 ### Dependencies
 * Python > 3.4.0